Emily Woodcock, Ann Arbor Canvass Director

 Curt was born and raised in Bay City, Michigan.
 He earned his B.A. from Alma College in 1989, majoring in Political Science and History.
 Curt started with the Michigan Citizen's Lobby as a field canvasser in August 1989.
 In March 1991, Curt worked as Field Canvass Director for Georgia Citizen Action.
 He began his career with Clean Water Action in October of 1993 as the Field Canvass director, a position he held until May 2001.
 Curt has since served as a Regional Canvass Director and currently supervises five field canvass projects for Clean Water Action in Michigan, New Jersey and Florida.

-Eric grew up in Northern Michigan and studied Political Science a University of Detroit Mercy.
-In his free time he enjoys spending time outdoors with his wife Trisha and their two huskies.
+Eric grew up in Northern Michigan and studied Political Science at Eastern Michigan University.
+In his free time he enjoys spending time along the third coast with his lovely wife Trisha, their newborn son Porter and the families’ two huskies.

 Jennifer Schlicht, Office Manager

 Nic Clark grew up near one of Michigan’s most precious natural wonders, Torch Lake.
 Learning to hunt and fish at a young age lead to his deep appreciation for the outdoors and passion to preserve these great traditions for future generations.

 Nic is committed to bringing together conservation, agricultural, labor, and progressive voices to protect the Great Lakes and put Michigan back to work by investing in clean energy technologies.

 He has led the fight for clean, renewable energy production while serving at Repower America, the Michigan State AFL-CIO and most recently as the Michigan Director of Clean Water Action.
 Nic’s commitment to serving the community goes beyond conservation efforts by serving as Vice Chair of the Old News Boys of Greater Lansing.